The Center Conjecture for spherical buildings of types F4 and E6: Some geometric properties of spherical buildings

 \subsubsection{The Coxeter complex of type $F_4$}

 Let $(S^3,W_{F_4})$ be the Coxeter complex of type $F_4$.
 We use the labelling for its Dynkin diagram $\Ga_{F_4}$.
 We collect here some geometric properties of $(S^3,W_{F_4})$ which will be needed in the proof of Theorem~\ref{thm:tccf4} and which can be deduced from the information in \cite[ch.\ 5.3]{GroveBenson}.
+To be more precise, the coordinate description of the Coxeter complex will not be needed later but we give it here in order to justify the other geometric properties.

 We have $Out((S^3,W_{F_4}))\cong Isom(\De_{mod}^{F_4}) \cong Aut(\Ga_{F_4})\cong\Z_2$.
 The nontrivial involutive isometry of $\De_{mod}^{F_4}$ exchanges the vertices $1\leftrightarrow4$ and $2\leftrightarrow3$.
 Hence the properties of $i$- and $(5-i)$-vertices are dual to each other.